 Selection of the PUCCH format (format 0 – 4) and format-specific parameters, see TS 38.213 [13], clause 9.2. format0 and format1 are only allowed for a resource in a first PUCCH resource set. format2, format3 and format4 are only allowed for a resource in non-first PUCCH resource set.
-The network can only configure formatExt when format is set to format2 or format3.
+The network can only configure format-v1610 when format is set to format2 or format3.